kfgodel/associative/ontology/readme.md

 The process and the product of recreating a memory.
 May be from parts of it, or from other entities but the product is a memory recreated from the storage.

-## Summoning
+## Materialization

 The process of creating an entity from its memorized interpretation.
-The result of the summoning is the object that is cognitively equal to the original entity.
+The result of the materialization is the object that is cognitively equal to the original entity.
 The object may have differences with the original entity but those could not be perceived by the subject.